LIFEHUBBER

 Version-control-oriented approach

-The notable angle is the project’s attempt to treat agents as versioned, shareable units that fit naturally into Git workflows.
+The project tries to treat agents as versioned, shareable units that fit naturally into Git workflows.

 Availability